Moshe Tavor

-In 1960, Moshe Tavor was part of the Israeli team that kidnapped (using subterfuge and in direct contravention of the applicable laws) former SS Lieutenant Colonel Adolf Eichmann, who was hiding in Argentina.
+In 1960, Moshe Tavor was part of the Israeli team that kidnapped former SS Lieutenant Colonel Adolf Eichmann, who was hiding in Argentina.
 Eichmann, who had coordinated much of the "Final Solution", was brought to Israel, where he was placed on trial and convicted for crimes against the Jewish people, sentenced to death, and executed on 1 June 1962.

 Early life

 Moshe was born in the town of Botmarnets, near Vilnius, Lithuania.
 In 1925, when he was seven years old, he immigrated with his family to Mandatory Palestine and was educated in Tel Aviv, in a social school for the children of workers and later in the vocational school Max Pine, where he specialized in the department of metal and mechanical frames.

 In 1936 he went to training as a member of a youth movement in Kibbutz Degania Alef.